-As chairman of both the Jikishin-Kai International and the Nippon Kobudo Jikishin-Kai, Masayuki Shimabukuro Hanshi holds a great deal of personal responsibility for passing on the ancient traditions of Japanese martial arts to the modern world.
-Masayuki Hidenobu Shimabukuro Hanshi was born in March 1948 in Osaka, Japan.
+Masayuki Shimabukuro is the chairman of both the Jikishin-Kai International and the Nippon Kobudo Jikishin-Kai, and he holds a great deal of personal responsibility for passing on the ancient traditions of Japanese martial arts to the modern world.
+Masayuki Hidenobu Shimabukuro Hanshi was born in March of 1948 in Osaka, Japan.

-His interest in Martial arts began as a teenager, when he studied Judo, Karate-do, Okinawan Kobudo weapons and other traditional Japanese martial arts.
+Masayuki Shimabukuro interest in martial arts began when he was a teenager,.
+He studied Judo, Karate-do, Okinawan Kobudo weapons and other traditional Japanese martial arts.
 He achieved dan ranking in several of these arts before focusing his attention predominantly on Iaido (or Iaijutsu), the art of Samurai swordsmanship.

 Masayuki Shimabukuro is presently ranked 8th dan in Muso Jikiden Eishin-Ryu Iaido (Iaijutsu), 7th dan in Shindo Muso-Ryu Jojutsu, 7th dan Nippon Karate-do-Kai and holds the coveted title of Hanshi.
 Hanshi is the highest title one can achieve in the Traditional Japanese Martial Arts.

 Masayuki Shimabukuro passed away on September 7, 2012.

 - 1963 – Starts training in Shorinji Kenpo

 - 1965 – Starts training in Shito-Ryu Karate-Do

 - 1973 – Receives Shorinji Kenpo 2nd dan rank